Navideck/flutter_accessory_manager/README.md

 await FlutterAccessoryManager.sendReport('00:11:22:33:44:55', reportData);
 ```

-> **Platform Note:** Available on Android, macOS, and Windows.
+> **Platform Support:** Available on Android, macOS, and Windows.
 Not available on iOS or Linux.

 ### Get Report